The Icons: Sugar Pumpkins

 The Blue: Jarrahdale

-Botanically a cross between the aforementioned Cinderella pumpkin and a Blue Hubbard, many chefs swear on the blue hued Jarrahdale.
+Botanically a cross between the aforementioned Cinderella pumpkin and a Blue Hubbard, many chefs swear on the orange hued Jarrahdale.
 Its instantly pleasing texture is creamy and dense without sacrificing sweetness, plus its bright orange flesh can give your dish a beautiful presentation.

 - Pro Tip: Although you may be tempted to choose the largest pumpkin you can get your hands on, smaller pumpkins are better suited for baking.
 Choose a Jarrahdale that is 7 pounds or less for the strongest flavor profile.